APA Division 16 Committee on Ethnic Minority AffairsNATIONAL DIRECTORY

 University of Denver

-Dr. Raines investigates early identification of behavioral and emotional disorders, subsequent interventions and outcomes across different groups.
+Dr. Raines, an Associate Professor at the University of Denver, investigates early identification of behavioral and emotional disorders, subsequent interventions and outcomes across different groups.
 More recently, Dr. Raines partnered with Clark County Schools and the City of Las Vegas on their implementation of My Brother’s Keeper, an initiative that was recently adopted by President Obama to expand opportunity at key moments in the lives of young men of color.
 She is leading the program evaluation and providing technical assistance for participating schools.
 In addition to her passion for research, Dr. Raines is also dedicated to the improvement of cultural competence and increase of bilingual practitioners in the fields of mental health and education.

 University of Rhode Island